Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Introduction

-In this paper, we will benchmark six recent self-supervised CT reconstruction methods to evaluate how their model assumptions affect the reconstruction performance.
+In this paper, we investigate how limited-angle geometries \cite{abella2018enabling} and scintillator blurring \cite{graas2025scintillator} affect self-supervised CT reconstruction.
+These conditions are common in practice, but they are commonly not considered when developing self-supervised CT reconstruction methods.
+We review the model assumptions of six recent self-supervised CT reconstruction methods.
+Based on this, we combine concepts of the Robust Equivariant Imaging \cite{chen2022robust} and Sparse2Inverse \cite{gruber2024sparse2inverse} methods in a new self-supervised CT reconstruction method called Equivariance2Inverse that is robust to scintillator blurring and limited-angle data.
+Moreover, we benchmark Equivariance2Inverse and the six recent methods to evaluate how their model assumptions affect the reconstruction performance.
 For this goal, synthetic and real-world data have complementary strengths.
 Synthetic data can be generated with any X-ray physics model, making it possible to change the model assumptions in isolation \cite{andriiashen2024quantifying, andriiashen2024x}.
 Real-world data provides a good indication of how a method will perform in practice.
 Our benchmark uses synthetic data with and without scintillator blurring and a limited-angle geometry to test the robustness of each method to these effects.
 Moreover, our benchmark uses two datasets of the real-world 2DeteCT dataset \cite{kiss20232detect}.
-Based on the findings of our benchmark, we combined successful concepts of the Robust Equivariant Imaging \cite{chen2022robust} and Sparse2Inverse \cite{gruber2024sparse2inverse} methods in a new self-supervised CT reconstruction method called Equivariance2Inverse that is robust to scintillator blurring and limited-angle data.

 The structure of the paper is as follows: Section \ref{sec:background} outlines the six recent self-supervised CT reconstruction methods.
 It first describes common assumptions on X-ray physics, and then describes the different approaches used for self-supervised training.
 Section \ref{sec:E2I} presents our novel self-supervised CT reconstruction method Equivariance2Inverse (E2I).
-Section \ref{sec:benchmark} describes our benchmark.
-Section \ref{sec:results} describes the results of the benchmark and relates them to the model assumptions of each method.
+Section \ref{sec:benchmark} describes our benchmark and section \ref{sec:ablation_study} describes an ablation study.
+Section \ref{sec:results} describes the results of the benchmark and the ablation study and relates them to the model assumptions of each method.
 Finally, Sections \ref{sec:discussion} and \ref{sec:conclusion} are the discussion and conclusion.